Laser Therapy for Neuropathy: Non-Surgical Pain Relief in 2026

 • Trouble with balance or coordination

-— Dr. David Phillips, Laser Center of Louisville
+Dr. David Phillips, Laser Center of Louisville

 How Laser Therapy Works for Neuropathy

-1. Light energy targets the affected area.
+• Light energy is aimed at the affected area.

-2. Cells absorb photons and increase ATP production.
+• Cells absorb photons, increasing ATP production.

 Real-World Results and Patient Stories